 Terms apply for all bonuses.
 Must be 21+ to participate.

 The 57th governor of the state and the first woman.
-She took over for then-Gov. Andrew Cuomo last August after his resignation.
-Before that, she served from 2015-2021 as lieutenant governor.
+She took over for then-Gov. Andrew Cuomo in August 2021 after his resignation.
+Before that, she served from 2015-21 as lieutenant governor.
 Born in Buffalo, she also has been a member of Congress for New York’s 26th District and is the former clerk for Erie County.

-He turns 42 on Jan.
-30 and is a three-term Long Island congressman who that has represented New York’s 1st District since 2015.
+He turned 42 on Jan.
+30, 2022 and is a three-term Long Island congressman who that has represented New York’s 1st District since 2015.
 He attended the University of Albany and Albany Law School.